“For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.” From St. Paul’s letter to the Romans.

 St. Paul used the Greek word doulos which is translated in many other parts of the Bible as servant as well.

 St. Paul is teaching about obedience here.
 When you present yourself as a servant to the one whom you obey, you are in essence taking an oath of obedience.

 Now, you have a choice as to whom that is.
 You can present yourself as a servant to righteousness that leads to sanctification, or to sin which leads to eternal death.
-The point is that in the words of the Nobel Laureate Bob Dylan, “You’re gonna have to serve somebody.”
+The point is that in the words of the Nobel Laureate Bob Dylan, “It may be the devil, or it may be the Lord: you’re gonna have to serve somebody.”

 St. Paul is telling the Romans, and us, that once we were slaves of sin.
 In other words, we were giving ourselves over to be ruled by thing that we are now ashamed of.
 He is encouraging us to continue to avoid those vices, and live a life of virtue by the grace of God, and be free of slavery to sin.